 This may sound rather silly, but some films are simply polarizing by design.
-They may not necessarily be made with the intention of so sharply dividing critics and audiences alike, but no matter which way you look at them, it almost seems as if they’re slyly wagging their fingers at everyone who seeks them out, daring those people to be shocked by their strange and/or unorthodox craft.
+They may not necessarily be made with the intention of so sharply dividing critics and audiences alike, but no matter which way you look at them, it almost seems as if they’re slyly wagging their fingers at everyone who seeks them out, daring them to be shocked by their strange and/or unorthodox craft.
 I’m sure there are many unsuccessful—read: stupidly, mind-numbingly pointless or pretentious—examples of this, though in cases like David Robert Mitchell’s Under The Silver Lake, it’s clear to me that others are just drastically misunderstood.

 As of the moment, Rotten Tomatoes’s critical consensus may be a little vague on why no two people can seem to agree on this unapologetically bizarre neo-noir (“Under the Silver Lake hits its stride slightly more often than it stumbles, but it’s hard not to admire—or be drawn in by—writer-director [Mitchell’s] ambition”), but after watching it, the reasons for this couldn’t be more evident: it’s secretly a satire of everything some have accused it of indulging in.

 Not unlike, say, Paul Verhoeven’s Starship Troopers, this satire is so consistently poker-faced, so devoid of any wink-wink nudge-nudge moments to the audience, that it’s entirely possible to watch much of the movie without realizing this.
-Although I don’t remember liking Troopers all that much on my first watch (I do want to give it another chance, though), this film is so masterfully paced and crafted that I still would’ve enjoyed watching it that way.
-On the flip side, however, such lampoons—some of them subtle, some of them not—are so cleverly integrated into the story and characters that ignoring them altogether would, at the risk of sounding hyperbolic, nearly be akin to not watching it at all.
+Although I don’t remember liking Troopers all that much on my first watch (I do want to give it another chance, though), this film is so masterfully paced and crafted that I still would’ve enjoyed it either way.
+On the flip side, however, such lampoons—some of them subtle, some of them not—are so cleverly integrated into the story and characters that ignoring them altogether would, at the risk of sounding seriously hyperbolic, nearly be akin to not watching it at all.

 Both the cinematographer (Michael Gioulakis) and composer (Disasterpiece) from Mitchell’s previous film, the low-budget ‘80s-horror homage It Follows, return here, and the former’s hypnotically vibrant atmosphere seamlessly pairs with the latter’s jazzy creepiness to complement the tense, escalating surrealism.
 Not a single moment arrived in which I wasn’t trying not to blink in fear of missing another deceptively candy-colored layer being peeled off, or happily finding myself way off-base in what I expected to happen; in other words, the willful opaqueness with which certain things are presented never left me starved for more.
 In fact, even while typing these words, I’m still eager to piece apart every single clue, symbol, and subliminal message (yes, you read that right) spotted—or not yet spotted—in the film’s dark, watery depths.